Homosexuality and the Church of Jesus Christ of Latter-day Saints: Views on gender diversity and identity

-LGBT Mormon people and organizations
+LGBTQ Mormon people and organizations

 Statistics

-Though there are no official numbers for how many members of the LDS Church identify their romantic orientation as gay, bisexual, or lesbian, Large surveys as recent as 2020 at the predominantly LDS BYU have found over 13% of students had marked their sexual orientation as something other than “strictly heterosexual”.
+Though there are no official numbers for how many members of the LDS Church identify their romantic orientation as gay, bisexual, or lesbian, Large surveys as recent as 2020 at the predominantly LDS BYU have found over 13% of students had marked their sexual orientation as something other than "strictly heterosexual".
 A 1972 study showed that between 10 and 13 percent of college-aged LDS men reported past experimentation with male-male sexual activity, which was similar to the percentage of non-LDS men.
 Another poll of BYU students in 1997 found that 10% had a gay family member and 69% knew someone attracted to those of the same sex.
 Gary Watts, former president of Family Fellowship, estimated in 2007 that only 10 percent of gay members stayed active in the church.

-LGBT LDS people
+LGBTQ LDS people

-Prominent LGBT or same-sex attracted church members include the apostle Christofferson's brother Tom, and therapist Ty Mansfield.
-Prominent LGBT former members include writer Dustin Lance Black, singer Tyler Glenn, historian D. Michael Quinn, gay rights activist Leonard Matlovich, and attorney Kate Kendell.
+Prominent LGBTQ or same-sex attracted church members include the apostle Christofferson's brother Tom, and therapist Ty Mansfield.
+Prominent LGBTQ former members include writer Dustin Lance Black, singer Tyler Glenn, historian D. Michael Quinn, gay rights activist Leonard Matlovich, and attorney Kate Kendell.

-LGBT LDS organizations
+LGBTQ LDS organizations

 Organizations that have supported members and former members attracted to those of the same sex include Affirmation, North Star, Mormons Building Bridges, Mama Dragons, Evergreen International, USGA.
-Previous break-off LDS-based churches for LGBT people included the United Order Family of Christ in the 70s and the Restoration Church of Jesus Christ in the 80s.
+Previous break-off LDS-based churches for LGBTQ people included the United Order Family of Christ in the 70s and the Restoration Church of Jesus Christ in the 80s.

 Depiction in pop culture and media

-LGBT Mormon characters and themes have been featured in many films, plays, and pieces of literature, with some examples listed below:
+LGBTQ Mormon characters and themes have been featured in many films, plays, and pieces of literature, with some examples listed below: